OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/hosts.md

 ID                    : 0
 [...]
 MONITORING INFORMATION
-VERSION="|release|"
+VERSION="7.0.0"
 [...]
 ```

 The command `onehost sync` only updates the Hosts with `VERSION` lower than the one in the file `/var/lib/one/remotes/VERSION`.
-In case you modify the probes this `VERSION` file should be modified with a greater value, for example “6.99.0.01”.
+In case you modify the probes this `VERSION` file should be modified with a greater value, for example “7.0.0.1”.

 In case you want to force an upgrade, that is, without any `VERSION` checking, you can do it by using the `--force` option: